Full name Alexander Daniel Hales

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-There was no doubting the yearning when Alex Hales made his ODI debut for England against India at Cardiff in 2014.
+There was no doubting the yearning when Hales made his ODI debut for England against India at Cardiff in 2014.
 If English cricket was still not debating the enforced removal of Kevin Pietersen from international cricket, it was arguing over the conservative approach towards one-day batting at the top of the order.
-Hales, a tall batsman with a destructive range of offside drives and cuts, was seen as a player who could potentially change the conversation into something more positive.
+Hales, a tall batsman with a destructive range of offside drives and cuts, was one of a brazen new breed of England batsmen who changed the conversation into something much more positive.

 It took 32 international Twenty20 appearances - strikingly good figures, too, with an average of 38 and a strike rate approaching 140 - before Hales finally won ODI recognition from England selectors who mistrusted his technique against the short ball and his ability to build an innings.